Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Where to Stay in Vis, Croatia

-Vis is unique in that there are only three hotels on the island — and only one, Hotel San Giorgio, where you would want to actually stay.
-All of the other places to stay are apartment and house rentals.
+Vis is unique in that there are only a few hotels on the island — and only one, Hotel San Giorgio, where you would want to actually stay.
+All of the other places to stay are apartment and house rentals or guest houses.

 There are two main towns on the island: Vis town and Komiža.
 Most travelers stay in one of these two towns, though some elect to be in a more isolated environment.